jarekstrzele/obsidian_notes/R U S T/Rust Programming For Beginners/5 Intermediate Concepts.md

 >[!important] Ownership
 >- it is what allows us:
 >	- to execute code in a performant manner
->	- help ensure that compile the code executes correctly inder various circumstances
+>	- help ensure that compile the code executes correctly under various circumstances

 >[!info] Managing memory